Australian phone company Telstra has decided to censor strong language from voice-to-text messages. "fuck' and 'cunt' will now

 It's important to stress that, where a complaint indicates the rules have been broken, the ASA will always act.
 It has always varied its approach to complaint handling depending on the nature of the issues raised, resolving cases informally where

-the time it needs to focus on the issues that matter most.
-Those issues might be dealt with through a formal investigation or by other means, such as sector wide work, as it continues to develop the processes needed to become a more proactive regulator.
+freeing up the time it needs to focus on the issues that matter most.
+Those issues might be dealt with through a formal investigation or by other means, such as sector wide work, as it continues to develop the processes needed to become a more

 There has been a bit of a debate in America about why Christianity, which would have formed a central part of the lives of the aristocracy in the early 20th century, is largely absent from the TV drama Downton Abbey .